-When it comes to choosing your fall wedding colors, it's important to remember, it's not just the colors that you see in nature (fiery reds, yellows, and oranges).
-Fall weddings can also incorporate beautiful jewel tones and deep, dramatic hues, along with stunning neutrals and earth tones, and there are so many ways to combine shades from each of these categories.
+When it comes to choosing your fall wedding colors, it's important to remember that it's not just the colors you see in nature (fiery reds, yellows, and oranges).
+Fall weddings can also incorporate beautiful jewel tones and deep, dramatic hues along with stunning neutrals and earth tones, and there are so many ways to combine shades from each of these categories.

 Meet the Expert

-Read on for 20 fall wedding colors to put together your gorgeous palette.
+Read on for 24 fall wedding colors to put together your gorgeous palette.

 Making a statement with your color palette is so fun.
 But when you're using a bold choice, it's important to incorporate it in a way that makes the most sense.
 According to Armstrong, reinforcing the palette with a colored candle is a great way to tie in unexpected colors.

 Black isn't just reserved for tuxes.
 Add it to your tables with candlesticks or napkins to make your reception table that much moodier.
 And don't be afraid to get creative with it.
-Instead of just going with the expected black and white combo, add in some antiqued gold and jewel tones to make your palette a little richer.
+Instead of just going with the expected black-and-white combo, add in some antiqued gold and jewel tones to make your palette a little richer.

 Don't be afraid to stray from the typical deep, dark tones of fall.
 Adding an unexpected pop of bright color can make all the difference in setting up a gorgeous color palette you'll love.

 Who says you can’t add a lighter blue to your fall color palette?
 This color is like a happier shade of denim.
 Cornflower is gorgeous when utilized in a colored candle or a table linen, and it pairs perfectly with so many other shades.
-Incorporate natural wood accents, sage greens, or even golden yellows for a stunning combination of color.
+Incorporate natural wood accents, sage greens, or even golden yellows for a stunning combination of colors.

-We love a good deep, dark, dramatic gray, and there's so many great ways to incorporate this classic color.
-Pair slate gray with shades of rich purple and lighter shades of gray for a sultry décor scheme.
-Or, use it in simple ways to set the tone for other colors to really shine through.
+We love a deep, dramatic taupe and there are so many great ways to incorporate this classic color.
+Pair taupe with shades of rich purple and lighter shades of gray for a sultry decor scheme.
+Or use it in simple ways to set the tone for other colors to really shine through.

-Sage green is another one of those wedding palette staples that can work for a sweet, summer garden party, a beach wedding, or a festive fall reception.
-But, the trick is to incorporate it in ways that make the most sense, rather than it just making an appearance simply because it’s attached to florals.
+Sage is another one of those wedding palette staples that can work for a sweet, summer garden party, a beach wedding, or a festive fall reception.
+But the trick is to incorporate it in ways that make the most sense rather than just making an appearance simply because it’s attached to florals.

 As you plan your color palette, consider the ways greenery will work with other hues as well.
 While your florals may automatically feature greenery, it doesn't have to be an afterthought.
 Work with your florist to be sure your greenery will complement additional tones for a cohesive palette.

-Marsala adds warmth to fall wedding décor, without going too deep into the realm of copper if metallics aren't your thing.
-Incorporate a caramel table linen or colored candle, and pair it with shades of apricot or cranberry or even bring a stunning teal into the mix.
+Marsala adds warmth to fall wedding decor without going too deep into the realm of copper if metallics aren't your thing.
+Incorporate a marsala-hued table linen or colored candle, and pair it with shades of apricot or cranberry, or even bring a stunning teal into the mix.

-What better way to make a fall wedding feel rustic than to add this perfect hue.
-Rust is a balance between orange and brown, and it’s the ideal way to incorporate a toned-down shade of orange.
-Norwood suggests that adding rust tones into the details can make all the difference in a fall color scheme.
+What better way to make a fall wedding feel rustic than to add a rich, rusty hue.
+Balanced between orange and brown, it’s the ideal way to bring a toned-down shade of orange into any theme.
+Norwood notes that adding rust into wedding details can make all the difference in a fall color scheme.